 In such an event, we will make stage and social media announcements asking people to seek cover outside our events space (e.g., your nearby home, your car, within the pedestrian tunnels under the train tracks, etc.).

-Are there rest rooms?
+Are there toilets?

 Maplewoodstock provides several Port-o-Potties at more than one location.
+These offerings typically include a hand-washing station and Accessibility friendly stations.

 Can I bring a dog?